AyoobAboosalih/Jello/README.md

 # Jello
-A product managements app built on Blazor .Net
+A product management app built on Blazor .Net